-If, during the inspection, the bank finds a potential or existing customer connected to criminal activity, a Swiss judge or prosecutor allows an investigation.
-This can include an inquiry into tax fraud, insider trading or terrorist financing.
+If during the inspection, the bank finds a potential or existing customer connected to criminal activity, a Swiss judge or prosecutor allows an investigation.
+This can include an inquiry into tax fraud, insider trading, or terrorist financing.

 Numbered Swiss bank accounts

-While numbered Swiss bank accounts often feature in movies, in reality they have limited availability and usefulness.
+While numbered Swiss bank accounts often feature in movies, in reality, they have limited availability and usefulness.
 They also do not provide the secrecy shown in spy thrillers: your bank will know who you are and there will be a paper trail.
 Compliance and anti-money laundering regulations apply.
 Numbered accounts are also prohibited for making international money transfers.
 In addition, banks charge high fees for these services; in 2014, annual fees of around CHF 2,000 were common.

 Tax in Switzerland and your home country

 Opening a Swiss bank account – even a numbered one – does not exempt you from paying tax in your home country, your country of residence (or both, if you are a US citizen), or in Switzerland.
-There is a witholding tax of 35 percent if the interest accrued in a year is more than CHF 200.
+There is a withholding tax of 35 percent if the interest accrued in a year is more than CHF 200.

 You should expect that information about your Swiss bank accounts may be made available to your tax authority.
 Since the introduction of FATCA (Foreign Account Tax Compliance Act) in the US and pressure from the OECD and multiple governments, including the UK and Germany, the traditional banker’s secrecy has been eroded.

-Tax evasion is a criminal offence in many countries.
+Tax evasion is a criminal offense in many countries.
 Even if you don’t try to hide your money, having an account overseas may complicate your tax situation so it’s best to speak to an experienced professional advisor before investing.